 Flood 2024: The Road to Recovery

 The catastrophic flood of 2024 destroyed homes, bridges, and infrastructure in many towns across southern Poland.
-We want to help flood victims return to normal life, and this task presents many challenges.
-Although the water has receded, the impact of the disaster remains severe, and support is still needed in the affected areas.
-We have undertaken long-term efforts to restore a sense of normalcy and stability for those affected.
+We joined relief efforts to support flood victims on their way back to normal life.
+Although the water had long receded, the consequences of the disaster were so severe that assistance in the affected areas remained essential.

 What is the Situation?

-The flood that struck Poland in 2024 directly affected 2.38 million residents across more than 749 towns in three provinces.
-The disaster hit Lower Silesia particularly hard, destroying 11 502 buildings, including schools, kindergartens, and medical facilities.
-The flood forced the evacuation of 6 544 people, while nearly 57 000 residents lost access to essential services and goods such as medicine, medical equipment and transportation.
+The flood that struck Poland in 2024 directly affected 2.38 million residents of more than 749 towns across three provinces.
+The disaster hit Lower Silesia particularly hard, where over 11,000 buildings were destroyed, including schools, kindergartens, and healthcare facilities.
+More than 6,500 people had to be evacuated, and nearly 57,000 residents lost access for an extended time to essential services and goods such as medicines, medical equipment, and means of transport.

-The greatest needs are in the municipalities of Lądek-Zdrój, Głuchołazy, and Stronie Śląskie, where the highest number of victims reside.
-In these areas, access to healthcare is severely limited—there is a shortage of doctors and nurses and Primary Healthcare Centers (POZ) are struggling with staffing and supply shortages.
-The winter period poses an additional challenge, as residents require warm clothing, bedding, fuel and basic hygiene products to endure the season in dignified conditions.
+The greatest needs were in the municipalities of Lądek-Zdrój, Głuchołazy, and Stronie Śląskie, where access to healthcare was severely limited – there was a shortage of doctors and nurses, and Primary Healthcare (PHC) facilities struggled with staffing and material shortages.

 Gallery